jballas/120-work/final-project-proposal/final-project-proposal.md

 The player will need to be restricted inside the canvas, and controlled with the arrows on the keyboard.
 If the player interacts with the goal, they win and game should pause.

-TODO:

 The enemy targets players and moves toward them.
 If the enemy intercects with the player then it's Game Over.

-I want the player to appear randomly on the lower bottom of the screen.
-The enemy should appear randomly on the upper part of the screen.
-Should the location of the goal should be random too?
+I want the player to appear randomly on the left of the screen.
+The enemy should appear randomly on the right of the screen.

 ### Player Movement

 Here is the code for player movement using the `keyIsDown` argument.
-[Test sketch for Player Movement](https://jballas.github.io/120-work/final-project-proposal/index.html)

 ```JS
 function move(){